 Because Yeshua’s Supper precedes the Passover, Yeshua broke a loaf of ordinary risen (leavened) bread!

-John 6:51, 53-54 I’m the Bread [artos] of Life who has come down from Heaven, if anyone eats this bread they’ll live forever.
-The bread that I will give is My body, that I will give for the Life of the world.” ...
-53 Yeshua told them, “I tell you with absolute certainty that unless you eat the body of the Human Son and drink His blood, you have no Life within you, 54 but anyone who eats My body and drinks My blood has eternal Life, and I’ll raise them from the dead on the Last Day.
+John 6:51, 53-54 51 I’m the bread of life who has come down from Heaven, if anyone eats this bread they’ll live forever.
+The bread that I will give is My body, that I will give for the life of the world.””...53 Yeshua told them, “I tell you with absolute certainty that unless you eat the body of the Human Son and drink His blood, you have no life within you, 54 but anyone who eats My body and drinks My blood has eternal life, and I’ll raise them from the dead on the Last Day.

 There is a special term in Greek for unleavened bread.
 It is used 11 times in the Greek (“NT”) Texts.
 It’s called “azumos”, and it always specifies the bread commanded to be eaten during the Feast of Unleavened Bread.

-[2014: On a Google search I found a book that lists “50 reasons the Last Supper was not the Passover”.
+[2014: On a Google search I found a book (now online) that lists “50 reasons the Last Supper was not the Passover”.
 Scroll up a little to page 428.]

 In the Hebrew Mats-tsaw’, “unleavened bread” would have been sweet.
 However leavened bread is sour by comparison, because the yeast creates a fermented “sourdough bread”: